The following checklist is a set of recommendations and configuration best practices to ensure that your SSB is configured securely.

 Use every keypair or certificate only for one purpose.
 Do not reuse cryptographic keys or certificates, for example, do not use the same certificate for the SSB webserver and for encrypting logstores.

 For backward compatibility reasons, SSB does not enforce strict security configuration for backup, archive, and share - using SMB/CIFS and NFS - therefore, any security expectations need to be ensured by the joining peers and the underlying network architecture.
-For more information on backups and archiving, see "Data and configuration backups" in the Administration Guide and "Archiving or cleaning up the collected data" in the Administration Guide.
+For more information on backups and archiving, see "Data and configuration backups" in the Administration Guide and "Archiving and cleanup" in the Administration Guide.

 When creating logspaces on Log > Logspaces, use LogStore type rather than plain text files and apply encryption.